VASU52261/Voice-Controlled-Local-AI-Agent/README.md

 All file creation and code writing operations are strictly restricted to the `output/` folder inside the repository.
 The tool execution code uses `os.path.basename()` to strip any directory traversal attempts, ensuring no files can be written outside the designated folder.

-The `.env` file containing the API key is listed in `.gitignore` and is never uploaded to GitHub.

 ---